John Scalzi: Fiction

 Scalzi's books are known for their humor.
 His style of writing has been influenced by Robert Heinlein, Orson Scott Card, and Joe Haldeman.

 Scalzi's first novel, Agent to the Stars, was written in 1997 and published free to read on his website in 1999.
-He asked readers to donate money to him if they enjoyed the novel, and earned around $4,000 over a period of five years.
+He asked readers to donate money to him if they enjoyed the novel and earned around $4,000 over a period of five years.
 Subterranean Press released a limited-edition hardcover version in July 2005, featuring cover art from Penny Arcade artist Mike Krahulik; the novel was later released in trade and mass-market paperback by Tor and audiobook by Audible.
 A first-contact story, it is about a young Hollywood agent hired by a space alien to make their species more appealing to humans.
 It received mixed reviews; Booklist called it "absurd, funny, and satirically perceptive," while Publishers Weekly criticized the plot as predictable.

-Scalzi's first traditionally-published novel was Old Man's War, a military science fiction novel about a 75-year-old man who is recruited to fight a centuries-long war for human colonization of space.
+Scalzi's first traditionally published novel was Old Man's War, a military science fiction novel about a 75-year-old man who is recruited to fight a centuries-long war for human colonization of space.
 It was inspired by the works of Robert Heinlein, especially Starship Troopers.
 Scalzi intended to sell the book commercially, so he chose the genre of military science fiction because he felt it would be the most marketable.
 Like Agent to the Stars, it was first published on Whatever; Scalzi serialized a chapter a day in December 2002.
 Tor Books executive editor Patrick Nielsen Hayden offered to buy the novel, and it was published by Tor in January 2005.
-In 2006, Scalzi won a nomination for the Hugo Award for Best Novel for Old Man's War.
+The novel became a finalist for the 2006 Hugo Award for Best Novel.

 The Ghost Brigades was released in 2006.
 While a direct sequel to Old Man's War, it focuses not on John Perry, the protagonist of Old Man's War, but on the special forces units.
-The Ghost Brigades television rights was purchased by Syfy in 2014.
 2006 also saw the release of The Android's Dream.
 A satire, it was well received by Publishers Weekly, which called it an "effervescent but intelligent romp"; it was criticized by Dave Itzkoff of The New York Times, who said it was "merely sarcastic when it should be satirical."